 We need a fresh selection of fresh vegetables every day and ideally need a lower calcium diet - see Bladder stones page !!!
 Ouch

-We can eat a wide variety of fruit and vegetables this is an example of the kind of weekly menu me and Bob munch on !!
+We can eat a wide variety of fruit and vegetables this is an example of the kind of weekly menu me and Betty munch on !!

 We eat lots of hay every day so you must ensure we have it available all the time in our cages !!
 Its actually the most important part of a Guinea Pigs digestive system and can lead to health problems if we dont have enough.